nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Example:

 * `schadd c/1 s/1` schedules the first client in the Client List with the first session in the Session List.
-As you can see in the figure below, Alex Yeoh (the fifth client, marked by the red square) is added to the first session in the list (marked by the blue square).
+As you can see in the figure below, Alex Yeoh (the first client, marked by the red square) is added to the first session in the list (marked by the blue square).

  <figure style="width:auto; text-align:center; padding:0.5em; font-style: italic; font-size: smaller;">
      <p>